2022 and Beyond: Join The Customer Experience Renaissance

 Speed, convenience, knowledgeable help, and friendly service across multiple channels are essential elements that provide a positive brand experience and remain in demand.

-Customers worldwide want the same thing: A seamless, frictionless digital experience from product discovery and acquisition, through purchase, to retention.
-Omnichannel support before the pandemic was a wow factor, but now it’s fast becoming a non-negotiable requirement for customers worldwide.
+Customers worldwide want the same thing: A seamless, frictionless digital experience from product discovery and acquisition through purchase to retention.
+Earlier, omnichannel support was a wow factor, but now it’s fast becoming a non-negotiable requirement for customers worldwide.

 Customers preferred communication channels include phone, email, social media, live chat, web, or messaging platforms like Whatsapp.
 They want you to know their channel preference in advance through brand journey maps and take the onus of providing a hassle-free omnichannel experience.

-Customers are likely to spend more on your brand provided they are offered quality support.
-They are more likely to recommend or endorse a brand on social media, or through word of mouth if they experience a positive interaction with your brand touchpoints and support teams.
-When your teams provide high-quality support (that’s as good as your sales) across multiple channels consistently to your customers, you get rewarded with their loyalty.
+Customers will likely spend more on your brand if they are offered quality support.
+If they experience a positive interaction with your brand touchpoints and support teams, they are more likely to recommend or endorse a brand on social media or through word of mouth.
+When your teams consistently provide high-quality support (as good as your sales) across multiple channels to your customers, you get rewarded with their loyalty.

-Empower your teams to deliver a service experience that’s matchless.
+Empower your teams to deliver a matchless service experience.
 Train them on customer support etiquette, product knowledge, organizational principles, and support policies.
-They should know how to seek feedback and measure customer satisfaction.
+They should also know how to seek feedback and measure customer satisfaction.
 Learn to be accountable for your actions.
-Accountability can create customer confidence, and confidence can lead customers to brand loyalty.
+Accountability can create customer confidence, which can lead to brand loyalty.

 Understanding your customers is key to long-term growth and success.
 Listening will help you create effective strategies to win their trust, engage them, and improve their overall experience.
-Listening to your customers improves the productivity of your service teams.
-A majority of them feel disillusioned and ignored after they share their opinions — but don’t see any corrective action from the organization’s side.
+Listening to your customers also improves the productivity of your service teams.
+Most customers feel disillusioned and ignored after sharing their opinions, but they don’t see any corrective action from the organization.
 Dejected, these customers are the first ones to churn.

 Customers like being listened to and appreciate your service teams' efforts if they feel their opinions matter to you.
 Lending them a patient ear and being empathic puts them in a comfort zone with your service teams.
 When you humanize support interactions and practice empathy with your customers, it makes them feel special and helps you understand their pain points better.

-Great CS means doing whatever it takes to build real meaningful relationships with customers.
+Great customer service means doing whatever it takes to build real, meaningful relationships with customers.
 This means being truthful in your interactions and providing good customer support.
-Remember, good customer support is the basis for good customer service.
-Good service likewise is the base for great customer expectations.
+Remember, good customer support is the basis for good customer service, and good service is the base for great customer expectations.

-For instance, in the face of supply chain issues and labor shortages, businesses are struggling to close information gaps, keep up with the necessary infrastructure and manpower to respond to customer queries about delays in product delivery and various service-related bottlenecks.
-There’s a clear gap between what customers expect, and what companies actually deliver.
+For instance, in the face of supply chain issues and labor shortages, businesses are struggling to close information gaps and keep up with the necessary infrastructure and manpower to respond to customer queries about delays in product delivery and various service-related bottlenecks.
+There’s a clear gap between what customers expect and what companies deliver.
 When expectations are not fulfilled, customers feel cheated and move on.
-Closing the gap at the earliest with truthful answers and transparent workflows is always a good idea.
+Closing the gap as soon as possible with truthful answers and transparent workflows is always a good idea.

 Also Read: 10 Salient Features of a Premium Helpdesk Software

-Rapid digitization and proliferation of technology have created a glut within customer service teams.
-The focus isn’t on the volume of experiences, but on the quality of attention given to customers.
-Businesses want to provide a wholesome and deep experience to customers and are looking for tech that strengthens engagement, and helps with personalization to create individually-tailored
+Rapid digitalization and the proliferation of technology created a new goal for customer service teams.
+The focus isn’t on the volume of experiences but on the quality of attention given to customers.
+Businesses want to provide a wholesome and deep experience to customers and are looking for tech that strengthens engagement and helps with personalization to create individually tailored customer journeys.

 Automation helps you meet your business goals.
-It is extensively used to lower cost, boost performance, or become more productive across industries.
-Automation reduces human effort, uncomplicates business processes, makes workflows more efficient and agile, and helps in enhancing the overall customer service.
+It is extensively used to lower costs, boost performance, or become more productive across industries.
+Automation reduces human effort, uncomplicates business processes, makes workflows more efficient and agile, and helps enhance overall customer service.

-Smart helpdesk software aids service teams with case management and ticket distribution while managing workflows intelligently.
-From the outside though, customers aren’t privy to any detail, and their interactions are limited to agents answering queries, resolving tickets, or troubleshooting technical issues.
+Smart helpdesk software aids service teams with case management and ticket distribution while intelligently managing workflows.
+From the outside, though, customers aren’t privy to any details, and their interactions are limited to agents answering queries, resolving tickets, or troubleshooting technical issues.

 Future-proof your martech stacks

-In the future, marketers would do well to choose software that helps with business functions as well as enriches customers’ experiences.
-From digital commerce, the focus has shifted on technologies that provide complete digital experiences.
+In the future, marketers would do well to choose software that helps with business functions and enriches customers’ experiences.
+The focus has shifted from digital commerce to technologies that provide secure, complete digital experiences.

 Social Commerce (using social media platforms for business), Augmented Reality Commerce (using 3D mapping to preview the look and feel of a product), Livestream Shopping (blend of a live stream and social commerce), Conversational Commerce (using messaging platforms for selling) are all in vogue.

-Sign up for a 30-day free trial to discover advanced tools by ThinkOwl that ensures awesome CX for your customers.
+Sign up for a 30-day free trial to discover advanced tools by ThinkOwl that ensure awesome CX for your customers.

 Like it?
 Share it.